 Featured projects from among hundreds of Internews initiatives to increase gender equality in media and technology:

-Globally, only 24% of people heard, seen or read about in the news are women.
-This gender gap is widest in news about politics and government, where women are featured in just 16% of political news.
-The United for News coalition launches Reflect Reality, a digital manual to help newsrooms include more authoritative female and diverse voices in their stories.
-Led by Internews in collaboration with the World Economic Forum, United for News’ Reflect Reality incorporates proven strategies and lessons learned from two dozen organizations around the world working to address this disparity.
+Globally, women represent only 25% of people heard, seen or read about in the news and 24% of the expert sources quoted by the news media.
+This gender gap is widest in news about politics and government, in which women are featured as sources of expertise in just 20% of news stories.
+In 2020, the United for News coalition launched Reflect Reality, a digital manual to help newsrooms include more authoritative women and diverse voices in their stories.
+Led by Internews in collaboration with the World Economic Forum, United for News’ Reflect Reality incorporates proven strategies and lessons learned from two dozen organizations around the world working to address this disparity

 East Africa – SAFE Sisters: